NatthapolDej/test/README.md

 * Yahoo Finance data are suitable for research but not institutional execution analysis.
 * A fixed modern ticker list may introduce survivorship bias.
-* Missing and delisted-security returns require careful treatment.
 * The liquidity and price filters are simplified.
 * Corporate-action and point-in-time constituent data may be incomplete.
 * Transaction costs are represented by a constant basis-point assumption.
 * Long–short results exclude stock-borrow and financing costs.
 * Dollar neutrality does not guarantee beta or sector neutrality.
-* Hyperparameter selection can introduce data-snooping bias.
-* Historical relationships may not persist in future market regimes.
-* Backtested performance does not guarantee live performance.

 ## Possible extensions